Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 He glanced at the weapon, his gaze now unwavering.
 "I swear it."

 BigFace nodded and pulled his weapon back.
 Molluck continued with one final question.
 "There's just one thing I don't get.
 Why are you asking me to chop up your own guys?"

 The Mudokon turned around and began to make his way towards the other corner of the room.
 A few steps in he stopped and looked slightly back.
-For the first time, Molluck could see glimpses of his actual face.
+For the first time, Molluck could see a veiled glimpse of his actual face.
 "You are under false impressions.
 I was sent here with a single goal in mind.
 That is to allow the Prophecy to unfold."
 His voice lowered to a pious whisper.
 "And while I could have accomplished this in a far more direct way"---he glanced at his spear---"that would have resulted in senseless carnage and the unavoidable death of my brethren here."
 He chuckled, this time with actual spirit in his voice.
 "While it ultimately rests on the shoulders of the Savior to decide who gets to live and die, you could consider this my gambit to buy the chance for ninety-nine innocent souls to live for the price of saving one more who should rightfully die.
 I shall see you tomorrow."

-In that very same moment, Molluck was blinded by a flash of light and in place of BigFace, he saw a flow of birds, who quickly disappeared into the nooks and crannies of the vault.
+In that very same moment, Molluck was blinded by a flash of light and in place of BigFace, he saw a flock of birds, who quickly disappeared into the nooks and crannies of the vault.

 ---